python/devguide/internals/compiler.rst

 1. Tokenize the source code (:cpy-file:`Parser/tokenizer.c`)
 2. Parse the stream of tokens into an Abstract Syntax Tree (:cpy-file:`Parser/parser.c`)
-3. Transform AST into a Control Flow Graph (:cpy-file:`Python/compile.c`)
+3. Transform AST into an instruction sequence (:cpy-file:`Python/compile.c`)
+4. Construct a Control Flow Graph and apply optimizations to it (:cpy-file:`Python/flowgraph.c`)
-4. Emit bytecode based on the Control Flow Graph (:cpy-file:`Python/compile.c`)
+5. Emit bytecode based on the Control Flow Graph (:cpy-file:`Python/assemble.c`)

 The purpose of this document is to outline how these steps of the process work.